hyperleap-ai/mintlify-docs/README.md

 ## Authentication

 All API requests require authentication using an API key.
-You can obtain your API key from the [Hyperleap Dashboard](https://studio.hyperleapai.com).
+You can obtain your API key from the [Hyperleap AI Dashboard](https://studio.hyperleapai.com).

 Include your API key in the header of all requests: